|

 to give people time to peruse the CD stalls and avail themselves

 of refreshments from the bar.
-We

 also had the Electric Egg lightshow aka Hashtronaut providing